Omar-Handouk/Competitve-Programming-Library/README.md

 ***Aim for the library***
-This library is aimed to help those who are struggling with algorithmic implementations, and to serve as a reference in programming contests and finally its serves to help me practice my implementation skill.
+This library is aimed to help those who are struggling with algorithmic implementations, ,serve as a reference in programming contests, and help me practice my implementation skill.

 Thank You.